 - Click the first Decision Point on the first conveyor (the one closest to the source) to bring up its properties on the right.

-- Next to the On Arrival trigger, click the Edit Properties button to open the picklist options.
+- In Properties, under the Triggers group, next to the On Arrival trigger, click the Edit Properties button to open the picklist options.

 - Underneath the Send Item box, click the Add button to open a menu.
 Point to Movement, then select Translate Item.

 - Click the Translate menu and select Over Time.